kedars/esp-jumpstart-book/docs/en/rst/networkconfig.rst

    for testing during your development, or for skinning with your brand’s elements.

-.. _sec_unified\_prov:

 The Code
 ~~~~~~~~

- The code for invoking the unified provisioning
+The code for invoking the unified provisioning through your firmware is
-through your firmware is shown below:
+shown below:

 .. code:: c